harvardinformatics/python-intensive/Python-Part1.md

 ---
-title: "[Workshop] Python intensive, day 1"
+title: "[Workshop] Python intensive, part 1"
 description: "Introduction to programming concepts such as functions, data types, operators, logic, and control flow."
 authors:
     - Gregg Thomas
     - Tim Sackton
 ---

-# Python intensive, day 1
+# Python intensive, part 1

 ## Introduction

-Welcome to the first day of the Harvard Informatics Python intensive workshop.
+Welcome to the first part of the Harvard Informatics Python intensive workshop.
 This is a six day workshop intended to give a quick, yet thorough, introduction to programming concepts, the Python programming language, and how to use Python to facilitate data analysis.

 Programmatic analysis of data allows scientist to have full control over how their data is parsed, assessed, and presented, unlike using third party programs (like Excel) which may make unwanted assumptions about how you want to read your data.
 The upside of this is that one could conceivably perform any analysis imaginable on their data, assuming they have enough coding skills.
 The downside is that one must know how to program.
 But that is the goal of this workshop: to give you the understanding of programming concepts and underlying skills such that you can see a problem or question in your work and then be able to understand how you would code the solution.